sr39/gizmo-debug/scripts/gizmo_documentation.md

 First note that there are many, many public codes and libraries (for python, IDL, C, and other languages) which can read and interact with GIZMO snapshots (or GADGET snapshots, which follow the same format).
 This includes for example [YT](http://yt-project.org/), [PynBody](https://ascl.net/1305.002), [PyGadgetReader](https://ascl.net/1411.001), [SPHGR](https://ascl.net/1502.012), [PyGad](https://ascl.net/code/v/1569), and more general tools like [MESHOID](https://github.com/omgspace/meshoid), [vaex](http://vaex.astro.rug.nl/), [Glue](http://glueviz.org/en/stable/), [TOPCAT](http://www.star.bris.ac.uk/~mbt/topcat/).
 Even more examples are given in the "Additional Resources" section below.
 But it is important to understand directly what is in your snapshots, in case these codes are not appropriate for your analysis (or you are running simulations with different physics).

-In the source code, the folder "scripts" contains two routines to read output snapshots: "readsnap.pro" and "readsnap.py".
+In the source code, the folder "scripts" contains several routines to read output snapshots.
+The older routines, which are not very fast or efficient or robust, but are intended to demonstrate how to read a variety of file types in full generality, including the pure-binary files, are `readsnap.pro` and `readsnap.py`.
 The former is for IDL, the latter for python, but they function similarly.
+A more 'modern python' script, which is far more efficient time-and-memory-wise, is also provided as `load_from_snapshot.py`, but this only works for HDF5 outputs (if you want to leverage newer, more flexible features, you have to use a modern file format).
 These can be used as a guide to illustrate how to read the snapshots.
 Note that these routines are specific to snapshots from simulations run including certain specific physics, and may have to be modified for the specific physics and conditions under which you run your simulation.

-The routine "readsnap.py" can be called by standard python installations, below we discuss how to use it, for a *specific* example, where we assume one is trying to read the outputs of a cosmological simulation with galaxy formation, star formation, cooling, and super-massive black hole physics enabled at compilation time.
+The routines `load_from_snapshot.py` and `readsnap.py` can be called by standard python installations, below we discuss how to use them, for a *specific* example, where we assume one is trying to read the outputs of a cosmological simulation with galaxy formation, star formation, cooling, and super-massive black hole physics enabled at compilation time.
 You should use this as a guide, not as an exact template for your uses of the code!

-The routine can be called by the following:

-    P=gadget_lib.readsnap('file_directory',snapshot_number,particle_type,cosmological=?,skip_bh=?,header_only=?)
-    - "file_directory" is the snapshot file parent directory
-    - "snapshot_number" is the snap number (as an integer, so "100->100" but "050->50")
-    - "particle type" is which particle type you want to read (more below)
-    - "cosmological" = 0 (no cosmological conversions) or = 1 (if you set it =1, it will convert the units of the outputs to *physical*, not comoving, and put all the Hubble "h" factors in for you so you don't have to worry about them)
-    - "skip_bh" = dont read BH-specific fields for particles of type 5 (useful if your snap did not use BH models, but did include "dummy" particles of type 5)
-    - "header_only" = return the header info into "P" instead of the particle info

-when run, this will return into "P" a list of many properties which can then be accessed; each array (which are described below) can be accessed with some shorthand name, as P['shorthand\_name']
+For specific instructions on using either routine, you can open the raw python file and read the help text, or from within python, import the files and then type `help(load_from_snapshot)` or `help(readsnap)` and it should display that same help text -- this gives a full description of the syntax and variable names you need to pass to the program.
+For example, you can copy the entire data block for elements of a given type with the syntax `P=readsnap(snapshot_directory,snapshot_number,element_type,optional_flags...)` or load a specific set of values, say the element coordinates, with the syntax `xyz_coordinates=load_from_snapshot('Coordinates',element_type,snapshot_directory,snapshot_number,optional_flags...)`.
+In both cases you feed it the parent directory of the snapshot files, the snapshot number (as an integer), the desired particle/element type (more below), and a number of optional flags if desired (e.g. you can tell it to convert the units from co-moving to physical, or not, as you choose).
+For `load_from_snapshot.py`, you load a specific field from the snapshots by passing the name of that field (more below, with examples of specific fields) -- it can read any field that exists in the snapshot files, but can only do this by relying on the HDF5 structure.
+For `readsnap.py` it pre-loads a large number of common fields into a master structure `P` which you can then access with a shorthand name as `P['shorthand_name']` (this takes more time and memory and cannot find fields it is not pre-programmed to look for, but it can read the un-formatted binary files and grab everything at once).

 Each file contains many fields.
 If the file is in the old binary format, you need to know exactly ahead of time what the fields are and what order they are in (the reader routine will do this). *Much* easier is if the files are in HDF5 format.
 This is always recommended for snapshot outputs.

-All files include a header block with the following quantities/flags:
+All files include a header block with (at minimum) the following quantities/flags:

     Time = time at the moment of the snapshot: for non-cosmological runs, this is an actual time, in h^-1 Gyr; in cosmological runs it is the SCALE FACTOR (=1/(1+z))